Hortense DeHart 1924 - 2020 - Obituary

-Hortense "Tina" McKinnon DeHart, age 96, of Germantown, Tennessee passed away on Tuesday, July 7, 2020.
-Hortense was born on February 12, 1924.
-Tina was a homemaker who enjoyed gardening, cooking and being with family.
+Germantown - Hortense "Tina" McKinnon DeHart, age 96, passed away on Tuesday July 7, 2020.
+Hortense was born February 12, 1924.
+Tina was a homemaker who enjoyed gardening, cooking, and being with family.
 She was the Vice-president of DeHart Marine Electronics.
 Tina was a member of Balmoral Baptist Church.

 Fond memories and expressions of sympathy may be shared at www.MemphisFuneralGermantownParkway.com